Leapblog/backend/README.md

 ```bash
   poetry install
 ```

 **Environment File Setup**

 Rename the `.env.example` file to `.env` to setup the environment file.

 **Setup Database**

 To setup the database, we need docker-compose.
 You can refer to [this](https://docs.docker.com/compose/install/) to install `docker-compose` on your system.
+If you already have postgres installed on your system, make sure to disable it first before running the command below.

 After the installation of docker and docker-compose you can run this command to setup the database